 Most employers will incorporate a group task to assess your teamwork skills.
 If a leadership role isn’t your natural position, don’t worry!
 Whatever role you play, ask people in your team what their opinion is and really listen to their answer, and offer your own opinion in return.

 Be the scribe, be the timekeeper, be the challenger…

 There is so much opportunity to add value in a group situation.
 Importantly, in that moment the other candidates are not your competition, they are your team.
 Treat them as such so that you’re being authentic in how you treat others.

 Most firms are now only conducting assessment centres online.
-Read this blog (in partnership with Baker McKenzie) to discover how to prepare for your virtual assessment centre.
+Read this blog to discover how to prepare for your virtual assessment centre.

 With these exclusive insights from 5 industry experts, you can now build, tailor and successfully deliver your placement and internship applications.